josephsenior/Grinta-Agent/evaluation/benchmarks/scienceagentbench/README.md

 python post_proc.py [log_fname]
 ```

-- `log_fname`, e.g. `evaluation/.../output.jsonl`, is the automatically saved trajectory log of an OpenHands agent.
+- `log_fname`, e.g. `evaluation/.../output.jsonl`, is the automatically saved trajectory log of an Forge agent.

 Output will be write to e.g. `evaluation/.../output.converted.jsonl`